Glossary

 The Employment Standards Act says that wages include your regular salary, vacation pay, commissions, overtime, holiday pay, allowances for room and board, and termination pay.

-They don’t include tips, employer contributions to a benefit plan, payments from a benefit plan, or expenses that an employer pays for, such as travel.
+They do not include tips, employer contributions to a benefit plan, payments from a benefit plan, or expenses that an employer pays for, such as travel.

 Workers’ compensation benefits are payments for injuries or diseases that are related to the work you were doing.
 Workers’ compensation is paid by the Workplace Safety and Insurance Board (WSIB).